MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-troubleshoot-adba-clients.md

 ![Image that shows the slmgr /ato command and its result](./media/032618_1700_Troubleshoo11.png)

-Using the **/dlv** switch again we can see that now we have been activated by Active Directory.
+Using the **/dlv** switch again, we can see that now we have been activated by Active Directory.

 ![Image that shows the slmgr /dlv command and its result](./media/032618_1700_Troubleshoo12.png)